abstractfactory/cquery/docs/overview.rst

 Starting from a root directory, a query can either be made up or down.
 To find descending matches of a given directory, you would use DOWN.
 To instead query for ascending matches, you would use UP.
 To query one-self only, you would use NONE.

-Here is how that might look used in Python:
+Here is how that might look when used in Python:

 .. code-block:: python